Astronix8506/Gambling-Addict-Simulator/README.md

-A game to help those make thei father proud and carry their family tradition
+A game to help those make their father proud and carry their family tradition